yoguy12345/Diabetes-predictor-neural-net/README.md

 # Diabetes-predictor-neural-net
-made from scratch (only numpy) neural net for predicting diabetes dataset
+made from scratch (only numpy) neural net for predicting diabetes dataset!